 Date Posted: 12.16.24

-Description: We study different facets of how human operates by carrying out computerized memory experiments that implement various types of tasks involving memory.
+Description: We study different facets of how human memory operates by carrying out computerized memory experiments that implement various types of tasks involving memory.

 Duties: : Duties will primarily involve helping to run research participants through computerized memory experiments, assisting with stimulus preparation and task development, and attending regular lab meetings.